LanceAndrei04/ideas.ai/README.md

 ## V. Relevance to SDG

-<p align="justify"> Idea.AI promotes SDG 4 — Quality Education by using AI to enhance critical thinking and creativity among students.
+<p align="justify"> Idea.AI promotes <strong>SDG 4 — Quality Education</strong> by using AI to enhance critical thinking and creativity among students.
 It offers a platform for collaborative idea generation, breaking down learning barriers and fostering personalized learning experiences.
 By democratizing idea generation and encouraging lifelong learning, Idea.AI advances the goals of SDG 4.</p>

 ---